Dilbert66/esphome-components/README.md

   x.message_id -> current message id.
 Used in replies, edits, etc. x.callback_id -> callback id of callback messaged.
-Used to answer back to inline_keyboard actions. x.is_first_cmd -> boolean - Will be true after reboot and false after the first command is received
+Used to answer back to inline_keyboard actions. x.is_first_cmd -> boolean - Will be true after reboot and false after the first command is received x.force -> boolean - Force publish even if notify is off
 ```

 Example bot config: